 Compared to a lot of the outdoor gear we review on this site, choosing a running shirt is relatively easy.
 All of the shirts in this review are comfortable, fit great, do an effective job of keeping one cool while working hard, and have appropriate running-related features.
-In short, we don't think you can go wrong with any of these selections, and in order to determine which ones are the best, we had to pay very close attention to the subtle details while being very nitpicky in our assessments.
-This buying advice article is meant to shed more light on those subtle differences, including fabric types, seam sewing, breathability, and the shirt's features.
+In short, we don't think you can go wrong with any of these selections, and in order to determine which ones are the best, we had to pay very close attention to the subtle details.
+We were very nitpicky in our assessments, which might make it seem like some shirts are less worthy, which they aren't!
+This buying advice article is meant to shed more light on those subtle differences, including fabric types, seam sewing, breathability, and features.
 At the end, we discuss which shirts we believe are the best for specific purposes.

 Like any piece of clothing, comfort is ultimately the most important thing to consider when buying a running shirt.
-During our extensive field testing, combined with a close study of each shirt, we determined that comfort is largely a product of three elements of a shirt's design: type of seam stitching, type of fabric, and fit.
-Since fit is particular to each person's individual body shape, we will leave it up to you to determine the best fitting shirt for your needs but will discuss the other two factors below.
+During our extensive field testing, combined with a close study of each shirt, we determined that comfort is largely a product of three design elements: type of seam stitching, type of fabric, and fit.
+Stretch is a factor that plays into all of these elements of comfort as well.
+Since fit is particular to each person's body shape, we will leave it up to you to determine the best fitting shirt for your needs but will discuss the other two factors below.

 Types of Seam Stitching

-A shirt is made of many different shapes of fabric all sewn together to produce a single garment.
-Where the smaller pieces join each other you will find a seam, and the manner in which these seams are joined has a large role in how comfortable that shirt is.
-Simply put, you may not notice the seams of your shirt on a daily basis as you sit at your desk or live your life.
-However, running is the repetition of a very specific motion for long periods of time, and as your body and shirt bounce and rub against each other repeatedly thousands of times over again, seams can rub against skin to produce irritation.
+A shirt is made of many different shapes of fabric, all sewn together to produce a single garment.
+Where the smaller pieces join each other, you will find a seam, and how these seams are joined has a significant role in how comfortable that shirt is overall.
+Simply put, you may not notice the seams of your shirt daily as you sit at your desk or drive your car.
+However, running is the repetition of a very specific motion for long periods, and as your body and shirt bounce and rub against each other repeatedly thousands of times over again, seams can rub against the skin, producing irritation.
 So while the type of stitching in your work shirt may not be an important consideration, it should be of primary consideration for a running shirt.
 Below we describe the three main types of stitching we encountered in this review and the pros and cons of each.Flat Lock Seams

-We start with this type of seam because it was by far the most common in the shirts we reviewed.
+We start with this type of seam because it is by far the most common in the shirts we reviewed.
 Flatlock seams are where two pieces of fabric abut against each other and are then sewn together flat, without overlap.
-This is the most common type of seam sewing for outdoor clothing like running shirts because it is among the most low-profile, leaving less material for rubbing.
+This is the most common type of seam sewing for outdoor clothing because it is among the most low-profile, leaving less material for rubbing.
 We found that the location and number of these seams also affected their comfort level.
 For instance, seams that ran across the back of the shoulders were particularly noticeable while running, whereas seams on the side of the torso tended to hang loose and weren't very noticeable at all.
-One shirt, the Arc'teryx Motus Crew, used a variation of this seam stitch, the Merrow Stitch, which we found to be even softer and more comfortable than the rest.
+Gusseting these particularly problematic areas seems to have caught on with the more comfort-oriented shirt designers.

-Over lock seams are far more common in traditional clothing manufacturing, but because they are higher profile, have the potential to rub a runner far more than flat lock seams.
+Overlock seams are far more common in traditional clothing manufacturing, but because they are higher profile, they have the potential to irritate or chafe more than flatlock seams.
 These are seams where the two pieces of fabric abut each other and are folded together, then sewn.
-On the outside, the seam looks nice with no stitching visible, whereas on the inside there can be found a hanging tab of fabric where it was sewn, in stark contrast to the flatness of the flatlock.
-Only two shirts in this review used overlock seams — the Under Armour UA Tech and Russell Athletic Dri-Power Core Performance.
-Both of these shirts used over lock seams on the sides of the torso, where they don't rub much, with flat lock seams around the arms and shoulders for better comfort.
-Since this seam is far cheaper to sew in a factory, these are two of the most affordable shirts in this review.
+On the outside, the seam looks nice with no stitching visible, whereas on the inside there is a hanging tab of fabric where it was sewn, in stark contrast to the flatness of the flatlock.

 Taped seams are seams where an adhesive application is used to glue, or tape, the seam together, and no stitching at all is present.
-These seams are far and away the most comfortable against the skin, especially when running because there is literally no protrusion to rub at all.
-Only the Patagonia Windchaser used entirely taped seams, a large part of why we found it to be the most comfortable overall.
-The North Face Better Than Naked also employed taped seams, but only on the shoulders were the most rubbing takes place, and used more traditional flat lock seams everywhere else.
-The only downside to taped seams is that their life span might be shorter than sewn seams, as repeated abuse and washings have the ability to eventually cause the adhesive to de-laminate.
+These seams are far and away the most comfortable against the skin, especially when running because there is no protrusion to rub at all.
+It is worth mentioning that while more comfortable, taped seams are also more delicate.

 Types of Fabric

-When it comes to comfort, the type of fabric used in the shirt is the second most influential aspect of a running shirt's design.
-All of the shirts in this review are made out of polyester, although a few of them are blends with other types of yarn.
+When it comes to comfort, the type of fabric used is the second most influential aspect of a running shirt's design.
+Most of the shirts in this review are made out of polyester, although a few of them are blends with other types of yarn such as nylon and lyocell.
+The Black Diamond Rhythm Tee is the lone shirt in this review made of a merino wool blend instead of polyester.
 Below we describe the properties of each type of fabric.Polyester

-The majority of the shirts tested and described here are made of 100% polyester.
+The majority of the shirts tested and described here are made primarily of polyester and blended with a form of spandex.
 Polyester is a synthetic chemical compound derived from oil and is not considered a natural fiber.
 It is very durable and easily retains its shape, making it a good choice for outdoor clothing.
 It typically has a smooth, slippery texture and can be formed into an almost unlimited variety of fiber thicknesses and weaves.
 Polyester is also non-absorbent, meaning it will not absorb water or sweat, so it is extremely fast drying.
 Being able to dry very quickly greatly aids in the ability of polyester fabrics to cool you down quickly when you become sweaty and are also valued for cold weather activities because they will not keep you wet for long.
-That said, runners who run in very hot conditions, such as during the Western States 100 Endurance Race where daytime highs often approach 100 degrees, sometimes feel that polyester dries too quickly, and often opt for cotton clothing so that they stay wet and cool longer.

 Breathability vs. Drying Speed

-Breathability refers to the ability of a shirt to efficiently allow for air flow through the fabric of the shirt so that sweat can remain in vapor form while passing from the inside to the outside air.
-Shirts that featured mesh paneling or very thin fabrics that allowed for air to easily transfer through them scored higher in this metric.
+Breathability refers to the ability of a shirt to efficiently allow for airflow through the fabric of the shirt so that sweat can remain in vapor form while passing from the inside to the outside air.
+Shirts that feature mesh paneling, or very thin fabrics that allow for air to easily transfer through, score higher in this metric.

 Drying Speed, on the other hand, was measured in a controlled environment by comparing all the shirts, dripping wet, to each other.
-Two factors — wicking and water absorption — played a large role in a shirt's drying time.
-Wicking is the ability for a fiber to move sweat from the inside, through the shirt, to the outside where it can dry quickly as it is exposed to wind and sunlight.
-This can happen due to differences of size and shape of fibers on the inside vs. outside of the shirt, or mechanically by fibers that are capable of absorbing water on the inside, where it can be pulled through the fiber by the evaporative action on the outside.
-Water absorption (or retention) was also a critical component of how quickly a shirt was able to dry.
+Two factors — wicking and water absorption — play a large role in a shirt's drying time.
+Wicking is the ability of a fiber to move sweat from the inside, through the shirt, to the outside where it can dry quickly, as it is exposed to wind and sunlight.
+This can happen due to differences in size and shape of fibers on the inside vs. outside of the shirt, or mechanically by fibers that are capable of absorbing water on the inside, where it can be pulled through the fiber by the evaporative action on the outside.
+Some fibers have natural wicking properties, like merino wool, while others use weaves to help promote wicking.
+Water absorption (or retention) is also a critical component of how quickly a shirt can dry.
 Fibers like nylon and wool can absorb water, unlike polyester.
-However, different weaves of polyester have the ability to retain water by trapping the molecules in its matrix, and both situations led to slower drying times.
+However, different weaves of polyester can retain water by trapping the molecules in their matrix, and both situations lead to slower drying times.

-Of course, whether we are talking about breathability or drying time, what we are talking about is how effective a shirt is in keeping you cool.
+Of course, whether we use the terms "breathability" or "drying time", what we are really talking about is how effective a shirt is in keeping you cool.
 The faster the evaporation is taking place, the greater the cooling effect, but for a shorter period.

-In order to increase a runner's visibility at night, most of the running shirts described here include reflective tabs or logos.
+To increase a runner's visibility at night, most of the running shirts described here include reflective tabs or logos.
 When the headlights of a car hit these reflectors, they light up bright white, not unlike an animal's eyes when you shine a headlamp at them in the dark.
-While these reflectors are not strictly necessary for a running shirt, they add a sense of security for those who like to run in the dark.
-Look on manufacturer's websites and you will often come across the descriptive term "360-degree reflectivity."
-However, we found this to be true for only two shirts — the Arc'teryx Motus Crew and the New Balance Ice 2.0 — which each featured five reflectors positioned on all four sides of the body.
+While these reflectors are not strictly necessary, they add a sense of security for those who like to run in the dark.
+Look on manufacturers' websites, and you will often come across the descriptive term "360-degree reflectivity."
+However, we found this to be true for only two shirts — the Arc'teryx Motus Crew and the Baleaf Quick Dry — which each feature reflectors positioned on all four sides of the body.

 One feature that some shirts have is a UPF rating.
 UPF stands for Ultra-violet Protection Factor and is a rating comparable to the SPF ratings of sunscreen.
 Some manufacturers use special fabrics or dyes that boost a product's UPF.
 For instance, if a shirt has a UPF rating of 30, that means that only 1/30th of the ultra-violet light rays are getting through to hit your skin.
 But what about the shirts with no rating?
-Well, all clothing protects the wearer somewhat; it is estimated that average is between 8-15 UPF.
+All clothing protects the wearer somewhat; it is estimated that the average is between 8-15 UPF.
 However, a clothing product is not allowed to advertise its UPF rating unless it is measured at 15 or above, so those products with a rating have been specially designed to give you extra protection.
+The Cormac Crew is the highest-rated shirt in our review with UPF 50+.

 The Decision Making Process